Dear reader of ADxS.org, please excuse the disruption.

 3.1.
 Cortisol responses to stress in ADHD altered in a subtype-specific manner

-A number of studies have looked at the cortisol response of ADHD sufferers to stress by measuring cortisol levels before and after a stressful event.
+A number of studies have looked at the cortisol response of people with ADHD to stress by measuring cortisol levels before and after a stressful event.

 However, a distinction must be made between ADHD-HI (with hyperactivity) and ADHD-I (without hyperactivity).
-If this differentiation is omitted, meta-studies also find no difference in the cortisol stress response between ADHD and non-affected persons.33
+If this differentiation is omitted, even meta-studies find no difference in the cortisol stress response between ADHD and non-affected individuals.33

 3.1.1.
 Reactions to cognitive stress in ADHD